 How do we cope when we suffer the loss of a relationship?
-Our growth as individuals, as a community, and as a society depend on our interpersonal connections.
+Our growth as individuals, as a community, and as a society depends on our interpersonal connections.
 We spend our lives building such relationships that add meaning and value to our existence here in the universe.
 Maintaining these relationships helps to give us the support we need to hold firm roots to the earth.

 What do we do when one of them breaks?

-All our relationships evolve and grow too, just as our thoughts and ideas of who we are evolve as we grow and learn.
+All our relationships evolve and grow too, just as our thoughts and ideas of who we are, are evolving as we grow and learn.
 Our needs will change.
 Our emotions get redefined.
 Often we will grow together, our paths continuing to run parallel.
 Just as often those paths will separate, and we follow signposts leading off to different opportunities and other experiences.

 It happens all the time